 Step back in time and experience three of Nottingham’s most rebellious and bloody episodes

-The Rebellion Gallery explores the most riotous moments in the history of Nottingham, its castle and the impact these had on the country.
-Discover the people of Nottingham’s inherent rebel spirit as you travel through these three tempestuous moments where the people rose up against the powerful few.
+The Rebellion Gallery explores the more riotous moments in the history of Nottingham, its castle and the impact these had on the country.
+Discover the people of Nottingham’s inherent rebel spirit as you travel through these three tempestuous moments when the people rose against the powerful few.

 Parliament vs the King